jamesgpearce/confess/README.md

  * <code>wait</code> - the number of milliseconds to wait after the document has loaded before parsing for resources.
 This might be useful if you know that a deferred script might be making relevant additions to the DOM.

  * <code>consolePrefix</code> - if set, confess.js will output the *browser's* console to the standard output.
 Useful for detecting if there are also any issues with the app's execution itself.

+ * <code>appcache.verbose</code> - whether to add extra output about the generator's configuration into the manifest.

  * <code>appcache.cacheFilter</code> - a regex to indicate which files to include in the <code>CACHE</code> block of the manifest.
 If set to <code>null</code>, none will.
 As a better example, <code>\\\\.png$</code> will indicate that only PNG files should be cached.
 (Note the double escaping: once for the regex, and once for the JSON.)